MAYNARD (COLLIE) CASE

 and none of the Council Members own pets.
 She believes this

-facilitated arbitrary passage of the Dog Limit Law, citing as
+facilitated arbitrary passage of the Dog Limit Law.

 In states such as North